sav-che/TL-2/Authors/Buen y del Cos, Odón de {std. Buen}.md

-> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/item/103861#page/217/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/page/33266514) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Buen y del Cos, Odón de (1863-?), Spanish botanist, professor of natural history at Barcelona, director of the Botanical Garden ib. and of the Biological marine laboratory at the Baleares. (*Buen*).
+Buen y del Cos, Odón de (1863-?), Spanish botanist, professor of natural history at Barcelona, director of the Botanical Garden ib. and of the Biological marine laboratory at the Baleares.
+**Abbreviated name**: *Buen*

 #### Herbarium and types